maxenglander/www/_posts/2013-02-18-constraining-strings-in-jersey-requests.md

 Given a String request parameter (such as `status`), and a set of allowable values (such as "active", "banned" and "disabled"),

  * Adding a new allowable value (such as "unconfirmed") does not require updates to the code responsible for constraining `status`
- * Given another request parameter (such as `notification_preference`), and a set of allowable values (such as "daily", "weekly", "never"), the code responsible for constraining `status` can be re-used without modification to constrain `notification_preference`
+ * Given another request parameter (such as `notification_preference`), and a set of allowable values (such as "daily", "weekly", "monthly", "never"), the code responsible for constraining `status` can be re-used to constrain `notification_preference`

 ## What I wish I could do